• Home

 Tonight

-A chance of showers and thunderstorms between 2am and 4am, then a slight chance of showers.
-Mostly cloudy, with a low around 61.
-Southeast wind 10 to 17 mph becoming northeast after midnight.
-Winds could gust as high as 24 mph.
-Chance of precipitation is 30%.
+A slight chance of showers and thunderstorms before 9am, then showers likely and possibly a thunderstorm after 1pm.
+Mostly sunny, with a high near 90.
+South wind 5 to 7 mph becoming calm.
+Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Weather forecast provided by weather.gov.